zilishen/documentation/content/nms/acm/how-to/devportals/install-dev-portal.md

 ---
-title: "Install or Upgrade Developer Portal"
+title: "Install or Upgrade the Developer Portal"
 date: 2023-04-06T11:59:50-07:00
 # Change draft status to false to publish doc
 draft: false